Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Regular-de Sitter Black Holes in Dimensions

-We have the corresponding expressions for the Lagrangian and its first derivatives for the electrically charged Bardeen \cite{Rodrigues_2018} and Hayward black holes respectively, in $d=4$ dimensions.
-In the subsequent analysis, we focus only on the electrically charged regular Bardeen-de Sitter black holes.
+Although we have a family of electrically charged regular black hole solutions for different combinations of \(\alpha\) and \(\beta\), in the subsequent analysis, we focus only on the electrically charged regular Bardeen–de Sitter black holes.